5 Examples of Digital Signage For Wayfinding

-The best part is not only is loop TV free, but they also offer you a chance to make money as you use the service.
+The best part is not only is Loop TV free, but they also offer you a chance to make money as you use the service.
 Loop TV is supported by premium ads that run every 10 minutes on average.
-When you run loop TV for a month, Loop will give you a reward you can redeem for prepaid Visa cards, gift cards, or even donations to charity.
+When you run Loop TV for a month, Loop TV will give you a reward you can redeem for prepaid Visa cards, gift cards, or even donations to charity.

 It doesn't get better than this.
 To get started, sign up for a free media player on the Loop TV website.